Latest News« Back to News

 “Success is not the key to happiness, happiness is the key to success.”

-This mantra, coined by philosopher Albert Schweitzer, is ingrained in everything we do here at Monmouth School for Boys.
+This mantra, coined by philosopher Albert Schweitzer, is ingrained in everything we do here at Monmouth School.

 From the annual adventure break to stunning Pembrokeshire, designed to help Year 9 bond in September, to celebrating boys’ achievements outside of school, our pupils’ wellbeing is always a top priority.